hello-rust/show/README.md

  ![Hello Rust Show logo](hello-rust.png)

-This is the main repository for *Hello Rust*,
+This is the main repository of *Hello Rust*,
 a live-coding show by [Matthias Endler](@mre) about the Rust programming language.
 It is targeted towards intermediate Rust programmers, who have already read [the book](https://doc.rust-lang.org/book/) and want to learn advanced patterns and tricks as well as how to write ergonomic code in Rust.